AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 >[!NOTE]
 >
->Due to the technical nature of this setup, [!DNL Adobe] recommends you loop in a developer to help out if you have not done this before.
+>Due to the technical nature of this setup, Adobe recommends you loop in a developer to help out if you have not done this before.

 ## Retrieving the [!DNL Commerce Intelligence] public key {#retrieve}